 “They’re that CUTE!”

-That this little bundle of “love” should become your next pet.
-Which is why in this article, we’re going to try to discuss some of the pros and cons of owning a Bichon Frise, so that if you are considering making one of these amazing little creatures your own, you won’t be disappointed in your decision six months from now.
+But that doesn’t mean this little bundle of “love” should become your next pet.
+This is why, in this article, we will discuss some of the pros and cons of owning a Bichon Frise so that if you are considering making one of these fantastic little creatures your own, you won’t be disappointed in your decision six months from now.

 So, without further ado, let’s dive right in.